russmckendrick/records/content/albums/the-best-the-rest-of-the-island-years-74-78-11894228/index.md

 ---
 title: "Sparks - The Best & The Rest Of The Island Years 74-78"
-album_artist: "Sparks"
+artist: "Sparks"
-album_title: "The Best & The Rest Of The Island Years 74-78"
+album_name: "The Best & The Rest Of The Island Years 74-78"
 date: 2018-05-05
 release_id: "11894228"
 slug: "the-best-the-rest-of-the-island-years-74-78-11894228"
+hideSummary: true
 cover:
     image: "the-best-the-rest-of-the-island-years-74-78-11894228.jpg"
+    alt: "The Best & The Rest Of The Island Years 74-78 by Sparks"
+    caption: "The Best & The Rest Of The Island Years 74-78 by Sparks"
-tags: ["Electronic", "Rock"]
+genres: ["Electronic", "Rock"]
-hideSummary: true
+styles: ["Pop Rock", "Synth-pop", "Glam"]
 ---

 ## Tracklisting